zarif98sjs/blog/hugo_files/myblog/content/blog/hugo.md

 Go [here](https://themes.gohugo.io/) .
 Find a theme according to your preference .
 This will make your life easy to get your website up and running in no time .
 Download your theme and extract your theme in the `\theme` directory that has been created in step 2 .

 - # *Step 4 : Learn Markdown*
 Don't worry if you have no idea what markdown is .
-Markdown is a lightweight markup langugage which won't take more than 5 minutes to learn .
-Here's [basic syntax](https://www.markdownguide.org/basic-syntax/) and here's a [cheet sheet](https://www.markdownguide.org/cheat-sheet/)
+Markdown is a lightweight markup language which won't take more than 5 minutes to learn .
+Here's [basic syntax](https://www.markdownguide.org/basic-syntax/) and here's a [cheat sheet](https://www.markdownguide.org/cheat-sheet/)

 - # *Step 5 : Test your site*
-Allmost all theme comes with a `\exampleSite` directory in themes .
+Almost all theme comes with a `\exampleSite` directory in themes .
 Replace the `\content` , `\static` , `config.toml` in your actual site directory with the ones in exampleSite .
 Run `hugo server` command from your terminal .
 And you will find a localhost link .
 Hopefully you will be able to see your website :D
 All of the themes comes with a `ReadMe` in their GitHub Repo .
-Read them to learn about how to modify and tweak your theme and creat your content .
+Read them to learn about how to modify and tweak your theme and create your content .

 - # *Step 6 : Deploy your site*